gpitsilis/HOW-TO-series/README.md

 3. How to mount your google drive as a remote drive in your local linux.
 4. How to show the cpu temperature of your raspberry pi.
 5. How to publish your services (web site etc) hosted on you local network, with a domain name, for free. (in progress)
-6. How to access a device that is attached to a remote machine via the internet. (comming up)
+6. How to access via the internet a USB device attached to a remote machine. (comming up)
 7. How to install and run python applications in raspberry pi zero that require tensorflow. (comming up)